asengupta/avishek.net/_posts/2021-07-20-kernel-functions-rkhs.md

 author: avishek
 usemathjax: true
 tags: ["Machine Learning", "Kernels", "Theory", "Functional Analysis", "Linear Algebra"]
-draft: false
+draft: true
 ---
-This article uses the groundwork laid in [Kernel Functions: Functional Analysis and Linear Algebra Preliminaries]({% post_url 2021-07-17-kernel-functions-functional-analysis-preliminaries %}) to discuss the construction of **Reproducing Kernel Hilbert Spaces**, which allows the Kernel function to be a valid representation of an inner product in (potentially) higher-dimensional space, from **Functional Analysis**.
-This construction will allow us to perform the necessary higher-dimensional computations, without projecting every point in our data set into higher dimensions, explicitly, in the case of **Non-Linear Support Vector Machines**, which will be discussed in the upcoming article.
+This article uses the groundwork laid in [Kernel Functions: Functional Analysis and Linear Algebra Preliminaries]({% post_url 2021-07-17-kernel-functions-functional-analysis-preliminaries %}) to discuss the construction of **Reproducing Kernel Hilbert Spaces**, which allows certain functions (called **Kernel Functions**) to be a valid representation of an **inner product** in (potentially) higher-dimensional space.
+This construction will allow us to perform the necessary higher-dimensional computations, without projecting every point in our data set into higher dimensions, explicitly, in the case of **Non-Linear Support Vector Machines**, which will be discussed in an upcoming article.

 This construction, it is to be noted, is not unique to Support Vector Machines, and applies to the general class of techniques in Machine Learning, called **Kernel Methods**.

 ## Inner Product and the Gram Matrix
 With this intuition, we turn to a common operation in many Machine Learning algorithms: the **Inner Product**.